GDIAZ1106/Election_analysis/README.md

 With the replacement the script would be ready to analyze any file with election outcome coded in the way election_results.cvs is presented.

-Other funcionalities that can be incorporated are related to allow the user to set up the headers of the cvs file to be used so different format of file could be anlyzed.
-This funcionality request more changes in the script but they start in the same way as the previous.
+Other functionalities that can be incorporated are related to allow the user to set up the headers of the cvs file to be used so different format of file could be analyzed.
+This functionality request more changes in the script but they start in the same way as the previous.
 Requires and input of the user that modifies the way the script runs.

-It is also posible to incorporate the results per candidate on a per county.
-This will require a modification of the script adding a more detailed disclosure pero county.
+It is also possible to incorporate the results per candidate on a per county.
+This will require a modification of the script adding a more detailed disclosure per county.

-Finally this file could be used on a national level, It would need a per State analysis that would require some modifications on the script but running on the same rationale used to build up this one.
+Finally, this file could be used on a national level, It would need a per State analysis that would require some modifications on the script but running on the same rationale used to build up this one.

-The response time of the script is very fast and the results are 100% accurate so I believe that the Election Commission should think seriously about expanding this script.
+The response time of the script is very fast, and the results are 100% accurate so I believe that the Election Commission should think seriously about expanding this script.

-A version with the first change is already included on the code called PyPoll_Challenge_Recoded.py as a proff of the potential of this script.
+A version with the first change is already included on the code called PyPoll_Challenge_Recoded.py as a proof of the potential of this script.